Updated November 29, 2020

 Should My Dog Or Cat Have Blood Tests?

-Common and important findings include kidney disease, liver disease, chronic pancreatitis and hormonal diseases like thyroid disease, diabetes or cushing’s syndrome.
+Common and important findings include kidney disease, liver disease, chronic pancreatitis and hormonal diseases like overactive or underactive thyroid, diabetes or cushing’s syndrome.
 All of these can be managed if we discover them in time.
 Many of them also affect how your pet copes with an anaesthetic.

 Most of the time, blood testing will not be this dramatic, but we regularly see stories like Trixie’s.
 In the end, we will never tell you you should get blood testing done.
 It’s always your choice and we respect that.
 But I’ll bet there aren’t many vets who don’t do it for their own animals.